ibm-cloud-docs/key-protect/settings-key-create-import-access.md

 ```
 {: codeblock}

+Do not provide any attributes when making a request to disable your keyCreateImportAccess policy.
+{:note}

 1. [Retrieve your authentication credentials to work with the API](/docs/key-protect?topic=key-protect-set-up-api).

-    To disable key creation/import policies, you must be assigned a _Manager_ access
+    To disable keyCreateImportAccess policies, you must be assigned a _Manager_ access
     policy for your {{site.data.keyword.keymanagementserviceshort}} instance.
 To
     learn how IAM roles map to {{site.data.keyword.keymanagementserviceshort}}
     service actions, check out
     [Service access roles](/docs/key-protect?topic=key-protect-manage-access#service-access-roles).
     {: note}

-2. Disable an existing key creation/import policy for your
+2. Disable an existing keyCreateImportAccess policy for your
    {{site.data.keyword.keymanagementserviceshort}} instance by running the
    following cURL command.